Taiquan-Liu/wiktionary-to-vocabulary-card/README.md

 **Options:**
 - `-o, --output TEXT`: Output file path (overrides configuration)
-- `-t, --custom-text TEXT`: Article content for the wordcard
+- `-t, --custom-text TEXT`: Article content to add to the wordcard's articles section
 - `--no-open`: Don't open the generated file in Obsidian (opening is enabled by default)

 **Behavior:**